microsoft/graphitation/website/docs/learn-graphql/guides/thinking-in-graphql.md

 In this case, every root-field maps to a back-end service, and it of course does not return the full data for each related entity in its response payload, but rather contains foreign-keys to those related entities.

-Because we can only get the IDs of participants in a conversation, rather than the actual `Person` objects they refer to, we are being forced to make an aditional request for _each_ participant in all of the conversations in the list.
+Because we can only get the IDs of participants in a conversation, rather than the actual `Person` objects they refer to, we are being forced to make an additional request for _each_ participant in all of the conversations in the list.
 This is the N+1 problem and forces the UI to perform a waterfall of requests.
 This in turn will lead to a slow loading experience or staggered UI rendering.

-TODO: Expand on the need for a single-source of truth, and refer to the not yet existant guide about how a graphql client works, combined with a FLUX store.
+TODO: Expand on the need for a single-source of truth, and refer to the not yet existent guide about how a graphql client works, combined with a FLUX store.

 ## Generic _and_ domain-specific